zackn9ne/host_name_changer/README.md

 This changes your macOS hostname based on machine year, and last user

 # If not on JAMF
+- basically download and run, depending on how you run you may need `sudo`
-`curl https://raw.githubusercontent.com/zackn9ne/host_name_changer/master/host_name_changer2.5.1j.sh > host-name-changer.sh && sh host-name-changer.sh`
+- when script completes it asks you if you want to erase the proggie off of the disk, that's up to you `curl https://raw.githubusercontent.com/zackn9ne/host_name_changer/master/host_name_changer2.5.1j.sh > host-name-changer.sh && sh host-name-changer.sh`

 # If on JAMF (JSS)